+UPDATED MONDAY, DECEMBER 12, 2022.Joseph "Joe" Kromelis is known in Chicago as "The Walking Man" or "The Walking Dude.
 Kromelis moved to Chicago with his family from Lithuania or Germany as a kid and grew up above the bar his parents ran on Halsted.
-It was near a ballpark, which one is still a mystery.
+It was near a ballpark which is still a mystery.
 His parents sold the tavern and moved to southwest Michigan when he was about 19.
 But Kromelis stuck around in Chicago.
 He tried a factory job but didn't like it.
-He got a peddlers license and sold jewelry on the street.
+He got a peddler's license and sold jewelry on the street.
 That's when he began wandering the Loop.

-"There's nothing wrong with him.
-He’s not mentally ill.
-He just likes walking.
+"There's nothing wrong with him, and he's not mentally ill, and he just likes walking.
 It's that simple.
 My husband couldn't figure it out, but he accepted it.
 That's Joe.
 He loves the city," his sister-in-law, Linda Kromelis said.

 |September 19, 2019|

 |Rich Kolar writes: I ran into him today.
 Joe Kromelis is doing fine.
 We talked for a minute or so in front of the Cultural Center.
 He was a nice, intelligent man who graciously let me take his photo.|